rust-lang/book/second-edition/nostarch/chapter07.md

 These can have completely different functionality, and the function names do not conflict with each other because they’re in different modules.

-In this case, because we’re building a library, so the file that serves as the entry point for building our library is *src/lib.rs*.
+In this case, because we’re building a library, the file that serves as the entry point for building our library is *src/lib.rs*.
 However, in respect to creating modules, there’s nothing special about *src/lib.rs*.
-We could also create modules in *src/main.rs* for a binary crate in the same way as we're creating modules in *src/lib.rs* for our example library crate.
+We could also create modules in *src/main.rs* for a binary crate in the same way as we're creating modules in *src/lib.rs* for the library crate.
 In fact, we can put modules inside of modules, which can be useful as your modules grow to keep related functionality organized together and separate functionality apart.
 The choice of how you organize your code depends on how you think about the relationship between the parts of your code.
 For instance, the `client` code